Scheduled MonumentsEnglandNE corner tower, wall and ditch of close defences

 What is NE corner tower, wall and ditch of close defences?

-The NE corner tower, wall and ditch of close defences is a medieval fortified structure located in Staffordshire.
+The NE corner tower, wall and ditch of close defences is a scheduled ancient monument comprising defensive structures that form part of a fortified enclosure in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006089.

 Who is responsible for protecting NE corner tower, wall and ditch of close defences?